 That same Comedy Central study offered up advice how brands can target a potential fandom, saying the three major elements of any approach should be “self-expression, discovery, and community.”
 A MediaPost contributor wrote about on how TV executives could learn from fandoms, pointing out very important factors that draws in the obsessed: “details and nuances such as vernacular, recurring motifs, and magical moments that empower fans and make them feel like part of something bigger.”

 Those factors are what cause Harry Potter fans to take every “Which Character Are You/Which House Do You Belong To/What’s Your Patronus?” internet quiz they can find and why lovers of the Song of Ice and Fire series-and its subsequent HBO show, Game of Thrones-spend incalculable amounts of energy arguing over what is or isn’t a clue to how the series will end.
 Don’t even get me started on all the fan art and fan fiction that comes from the occasionally talented hands and minds of anime-niacs!
 For people like us, this isn’t just temporary entertainment; this is a lifestyle.
+Some people’s love of anime goes one step beyond cosplay and action figures; there is a subculture that likes to purchase what are known as Waifu Anime Body Pillows.
+These depict their favorite characters and are able to provide fans with a sense of comfort and companionship.
+Those interested will find no shortage of such products online.

 Now, let’s focus on literary fandoms for a second because, as a participant in several, I’ve noticed a few things.
 For starters, it seems the easiest way to get a fandom to crop up is writing a series.
 Think of all the literary fandoms you know, and I bet you can count on one hand how many surround a standalone.
 If you look at recent YA selections, particularly in the fantasy genre, a good portion are the first or second in a trilogy.
 Despite the fact that industry insiders have been saying for years that the trilogy is dead, they have yet to disappear.
 Authoring a series usually ensures the reader is going to stick around, their love for the characters or the world growing with each book; unless you’re me and the Red Queen series, in which case you’ll read the first book and then ask a friend for spoilers.